ANSEduGroup/6th-sem-labs/Networking/assignment1/command_details.md

 ## Conclusion
 The above commands are for Windows based platforms only.
-Although some commands are same like `ping` and `nslookup` for instance.
-The others do not share the same commands.
+For linux, although some commands are same like `ping` and `nslookup`, but the others do not share the same commands.
 The equivalent of `ipconfig` is `ifconfig` and there are some more powerful tools available such as **MTR** or **My tarceroute**. `mtr` is basically a combination of `ping`, `pathping` and `tracert`.
 It's a powerful tool when analyzing or troubleshooting a network.

 **Sample output for `mtr aurghyadip.me`**
 ```